 Gumbo is a thick soup or stew that’s a staple of Creole cuisine, normally combining meat with seafood and vegetables such as peppers, celery and tomato, topped with some cooked rice, making this a substantial one pot meal.

 For a more refined version I tried the famous Gumbo Z’herb, at Dauphin’s restaurant in Mobile, which has amazing views over Mobile Bay and offers Creole influenced cuisine, with plenty of seafood, such as crab, shrimp and fresh fish from the Gulf.
+To discover more of Mobile’s food scene we recommend you try this Mobile Food Tour.

 The Gumbo Z’herb is a twist on the more traditional dish, with local Conecuh sausage and other meats as well as collard greens in a smoky clear stock, and it made a delicious light lunch.